 One of the Coastal Rivers Conservation Trust’s most exciting and beautiful protected lands is the 115-acre farm on the Great Salt Bay in Damariscotta.

 Generous Donors.
 Thanks to a generous personal gift from the late Mrs. Elizabeth Noyce and a substantial grant from the National Fish and Wildlife Foundation, DRA (now Coastal Rivers) was able to purchase the Great Salt Bay Farm in 1994.

 A Range of Habitats.
 The farm includes over one mile of shorefront, extensive wetlands providing both fresh and saltwater habitats, and rolling fields that have been worked for 200 years.
 It is home to a wide variety of plants and wildlife and affords spectacular views across the bay.

 All-Season Enjoyment.
 Great Salt Bay Farm has become a community destination and education center with numerous physical and programmatic enhancements.
-Locals and visitors alike make use of the Farm year-round for walking, skiing, nature observation, sledding, and gardening, and more than 1,000 students of all ages take part annually in our education programs based there.
+Locals and visitors alike make use of the Farm year-round for walking, skiing, nature observation, and sledding, and more than 1,000 students of all ages take part annually in our education programs based there.
 Birdwatchers seek out the property for its exceptional waterfowl, wading birds, and grassland birds, among others.

 Open for Use.
 The property is open to the public for pedestrian use daily from dawn to dusk.
 Dogs must be leashed at all times in all seasons except on Oyster Creek Trail (note that the field across the street is newly under agricultural production, so dogs must be now be leashed there for health concerns.)
 Motorized and wheeled vehicles are prohibited because of the sensitive habitat areas, however, snowmobiles may pass through the property along the designated spur trail.
 Please use caution as children are often present.

 Amenities at Salt Bay Farm:

-The original 18th century farmhouse – known as the Heritage Center – serves as a home for Coastal Rivers, a base for many of our educational programs, and a visitor center with interpretive displays about the natural history of the area.
+The original 18th century farmhouse serves as Coastal Rivers’ Nature Center, a visitor center with interpretive displays about the natural history of the area.
 Mounts of local birds and mammals, a salt water fish tank with local species from the estuary, touch tables and more help provide a fuller sense of the estuary and its denizens.